 Panoramic has been committed to conducting its operations in a sustainable and responsible manner since the Company was formed in 2001.
 As such, we hold ourselves accountable for our actions and our performance in the economic, governance, environmental and social areas of our business.

 To give our stakeholders a better sense of who we are as a business we publicly report on our sustainability performance via our Annual Report and our Sustainability Report.

 Panoramic continues to invest time and effort in progressing the way we measure and communicate our sustainability endeavours.

-As well as meeting the information needs of our stakeholders, we now aim to use the reporting process to achieve broader internal engagement and alignment around sustainability.
+As well as meeting the information needs of our stakeholders, we also use this reporting process to achieve broader internal engagement and alignment around sustainability.
 This approach aims to produce a Sustainability Report that speaks to all our stakeholders, and helps to direct and integrate our efforts around sustainability within the business.